graphql/graphql-spec/spec/Section 7 -- Response.md

 If an error can be associated to a particular field in the GraphQL result, it should contain an entry with the key `path` that details the path of the response field which experienced the error.
+This allows clients to identify whether a `null` result is intentional or caused by a runtime error.

 This field should be a list of path segments starting at the root of the response and ending with the field associated with the error.
 Path segments